rongtianjie/dcraw_py/README.md

     - Output 16-bit image

     - Use camera white balance setting

-- **path** (str) - The root path of all the image files.
-This parameter has 2 functions:

-    - It can be used in the searching for the absolute file path, including the input image and dark frame.

-    - The images used for bad pixel removal will be randomly selected from this folder.

-- **suffix** (str) - The suffix for the image file. ".RAF" for Fujifilm cameras.

 - **bad_pixel_fix** (bool) - Whether apply the bad pixel fix module.
 Requiring determining the `path` parameter.